wickedlyethan/wickedlyethan.github.io/content/blog/2024-04-09-oops-i-re-did-my-stylesheet-again.md

 I've been writing and posting more on here, and hopefully this re-design will let me stop thinking about anything other than that.
 This is my black t-shirt and black pants of the web; no more decision fatigue here.
 At least for a few months, right?

-## Update 2024-08
+## 2024-08

-I'm up to a back-breaking [62 lines of CSS](https://github.com/wickedlyethan/wickedlyethan.github.io/blob/main/themes/wickedlyethan/assets/css/style.css), but now I minify it and embed it in every page, so I don't feel too bad.
+I'm up to a back-breaking [62 lines of CSS](https://github.com/wickedlyethan/wickedlyethan.github.io/blob/main/assets/css/style.css), but now I minify it and embed it in every page, so I don't feel too bad.
 The new lines are just some things to differentiate elements in blog posts, specifically figure captions and blockquotes; I did end up having to add a few lines to force Safari's hand and color links nicely, so that's their fault, not mine.
 I even went crazy and upgraded my title to "xxx-large".

 I recently added some more visual elements to site that I'm really happy with because they're just [unicode icons](https://www.compart.com/en/unicode), which can be relied upon to be rendered nicely and totally fit the vibe and ethos I'm going for.

 Most importantly, I've blogged and posted more this year than I have in the past five combined.
 The site feels great to me and I'm proud of it, and it feels clever to offload the design work and focus on content.

-## Update 2024-12
+## 2024-12

 A few more lines of CSS have crept into the stylesheet, now sitting at a bloated, disgusting 83 lines.
 It was worth it, I swear!
 I added sub-headlines and needed to adjust the default spacing, and I realized that using CSS keywords for the few elements that had non-standard sizing was locking them in, instead of letting them ebb and flow with the root font size calculation, so I changed those to percentages.
 Oh and I dedicated a whole foul line to set the line height of content paragraphs to [the golden ratio](https://medium.com/@zkareemz/golden-ratio-62b3b6d4282a), which feels similar to the root font size like a "well duh!" rule I never would've thought of.
 It felt instantly right and I'm going to force it upon every citizen I see.

+## 2025-09

+Dropping the bit about more CSS being a foul, degenerate thing because I did come around to injecting *a little* more personality into the site.
+I'm sticking to my overall thesis by using only [system colors](https://developer.mozilla.org/en-US/docs/Web/CSS/system-color) so I don't need to even attempt to create a cohesive color palette, which I consider a dark, arcane art.

+When I need to tweak them I learned about the [relative color syntax](https://chriscoyier.net/2023/05/12/add-opacity-to-an-existing-color/), which is really nice for taking edge off of some system colors or reusing them for other things, like the bottom border of the header.
+Now I feel fancy too, because this is pretty modern CSS.

+I just finished doing a pass to try to go as classless as possible, which I also like as a philosophy – HTML5 provides so many useful semantic elements that I'm resorting to classes and IDs only for truly bespoke elements that are many times repeating or truly singular, respectively.

+Lastly, I'm giving in to an old habit and implementing a typography scale, specifically the [minor third](https://baseline.is/tools/type-scale-generator/) because it feels linear instead of exponential in growth, which I find more pleasing and predictable.
+I think this is one thing the default stylesheet does do poorly, and using someone else's math to fix it is right in line with what I'm trying to accomplish.

+So yeah, the stylesheet has grown 3.5x in a year, but that's because I'm actually using my site and want it to look nice.
+I'm the main audience, after all, and I'm really proud of how clean and readable it is on pretty much any device!
+It might get worse too – I'm thinking of adding actual functionality to the blog too, *gasp*.